chuckstack/chuck-stack-nixos/readme.md

 ...
 ```

+### Changes to chuck-stack Configurations

+Use your preferred git best practice to manage changes to the nix confirmation files.
+The purpose of this section is to discuss options for how to manage your changes.

+You are welcome to fork the chuck-stack-nix repository and use that repository above instead.
+Doing so has the following benefits:

+- You can privately track your changes in your github account.
+- You can easily compare your changes against the current version of chuck-stack-nix.

+Another option to simply copy the newly cloned /etc/nixos/chuck-stack-nix/ directory to a version you track yourself.

+Either option is valid.

 ### NixOS Actions Needed

-Some of the services require configuration before using.
-Perform the following to quickly see all "# Action..." in all files:
+Some of the services require consideration an possibly configuration before using.
+Perform the following to quickly see all pending actions in all files:

 ```bash
 grep -rni -C10 "Action:" /etc/nixos/chuck-stack-nix/nixos